 - Non-U.S. citizens living in the United States.

-- Individuals currently participating in academic, training, or research programs in the U.S.
+- Individuals currently participating in academic, training, or research programs in the United States.

 - Individuals currently studying, residing, or working outside of the eligible countries.